Polyester: Is It Stretchy?

 Despite its many benefits, polyester drops the ball in terms of environmentalism.
 This stuff is created using an energy-dense production process that is anything but eco.

-In fact, the chemical byproducts of polyester can even be detrimental to the health of the factory workers involved in its formation.
+In fact, the chemical by products of polyester can even be detrimental to the health of the factory workers involved in its formation.

 Is Polyester More Stretchy Than Cotton?